tsmaster/raymarch/readme.md

 ![spheres_2022_09_23](https://user-images.githubusercontent.com/72338/192061994-d26847e0-4dfa-4fe7-9975-a72ce24445ae.png)

 There's a green rim noticeable on the blue spheres.
 This is likely due to an error in running out of iterations before getting within the sphere tolerance, we keep taking smaller and smaller steps, but we don't register a collision.
 This can be fixed by increasing the number of steps and/or loosening the tolerance.

 There's also green on the horizon, which is a side effect of the sloppy WIP sky sphere, combined with only rendering out a distance of 1000.0 units.
 Updating the sky sphere and/or increasing the render distance would provide more plane out near the horizon.
 Pushing the far boundary would have decreasing returns, while making the sky sphere more able to hide this sort of artifact would probably be more effective.

+### September 24, 2022

+No visual changes, but got multithreading working.
+I've heard folks say that once it compiles, you can trust it, but I'm still struggling to get stuff to compile the first time I write it.